jonaagenilsen/Codius-config-files/README.md

 https://hodling-xrp.no/memory

 ## Installation
-I always recommend this excellent script for installing and maintaining a Codius host: https://github.com/xrp-community/codius-install
+I always recommend [this excellent script for installing and maintaining a Codius host](https://github.com/xrp-community/codius-install) made by
 My hosts are based on this and works perfectly.